ayarzuki/bookshelf-api/README.md

 # Functions

-1. Create a new book
+1. Creating a new book data
-2. Read all books
+2. Reading all books
-3. Read detail of a book
+3. Reading detail of a book
-4. Update a specific book
+4. Updating a specific book
-5. Delete a specific book
+5. Deleting a specific book